What you’re actually paying for, and why the bill keeps growing

 How Salesforce File Storage Actually Works

-Salesforce splits storage into three distinct buckets, and confusing them is the first mistake most teams make.
+Salesforce splits storage into three buckets, and confusing them is the first mistake most teams make.

-Data Storage covers your structured CRM records, such as accounts, contacts, opportunities, cases, and custom objects.
+Data storage covers your structured CRM records: accounts, contacts, opportunities, cases, and custom objects.
 Big Objects handle archival data at scale.
-But the one that tends to catch teams off guard is File Storage: the allocation used by every attachment, image, video, PDF, document, and binary file uploaded to your org.
+The bucket that tends to catch teams off guard is file storage: the allocation used by every attachment, image, video, PDF, and binary file uploaded to your org.

-By default, Salesforce provides 10 GB of file storage per org, plus an additional 2 GB per user license (for most editions).
-That sounds generous, until you realize that a single high-resolution image from a field inspection can be 8–10 MB, a short product demo video can run several hundred MB, and an org with 50 active users generating visual content daily can consume its entire allocation in weeks, not months.
+By default, Salesforce provides 10 GB of file storage per org, plus 2 GB per user license on most editions.
+That sounds generous until you do the arithmetic.
+A single high-resolution inspection photo runs 5 to 10 MB.
+A short product walkthrough video can be several hundred MB.
+An org with 50 users producing visual content can drain its default allocation in a few weeks.

 The Real Price of Running Out